c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 ## Running Shell Commands in Vim

 You can leverage operating system CLI tools to process and edit file content directly inside Vim.
-This is particularly useful when working with Kubernetes manifests, as you can combine Vim with tools such as [yq](https://github.com/mikefarah/yq) to quickly format and validate YAML.

-For example, you can format an entire YAML file with `yq`:
+For example, you can execute [yq] on the current buffer to check for syntax errors and format the file:

 ```bash
 :%!yq
 ```

-This replaces the entire buffer with the output of `yq`.
-It is useful for validating YAML syntax and converting inline lists into a properly indented block style, making resources such as NetworkPolicies easier to read and edit.

 You can also apply the same approach to a selection of lines.
 For example, to sort and remove duplicate lines, select the lines and pipe them through [sort](https://man7.org/linux/man-pages/man1/sort.1.html) and [uniq](https://ss64.com/bash/uniq.html):